speechly/speechly-unity-dotnet/README.md

         appId: "ef84e8ba-c5a7-46c2-856e-8b853e2c77b1"; // Basic speech-to-text configuration
     );

-    // Note: Callbacks can't access UI directly as they are called from async methods
+    // Set tentative callbacks to receive preliminary results as soon as they arrive

-    client.onTentativeTranscript = (msg) =>
+    // Note: Callbacks can't access UI directly as they are called from async methods client.onTentativeTranscript = (msg) =>
     {
       StringBuilder sb = new StringBuilder();